-What happens after under the hood is that Einstein Discovery uses two different types of models to create the Story (regression and GBM models are used when the data is analyzed).
+What happens after under the hood is that Salesforce Einstein Discovery uses two different types of models to create the Story (regression and GBM models are used when the data is analyzed).
 Einstein Discovery then chooses the model that performed best and shows the insights from that model in the Story.
 All of the above is done in a matter of minutes!

 Once the Story is ready, we get to the exciting part.
-We start to see the insights from the data created automatically by Einstein Discovery.
-Einstein Discovery divides the Story into four different sections: What Happened, Why It Happened, Predictions & Improvements, and What Is the Difference.
+We start to see the insights from the data created automatically by Salesforce Einstein Discovery.
+Salesforce Einstein Discovery divides the Story into four different sections: What Happened, Why It Happened, Predictions & Improvements, and What Is the Difference.

 What Happened tells us what factors contributed to the outcome (Amount in our example).
 Insights are ordered based on the rank of their statistical importance.
 The same applies to all Story sections.
 All of the insights in What Happened explain how different variables and combinations explain the variance in Amount.
 Get additional information about the insights by hovering the mouse over chart bars.
-Drill deeper into the insights by selecting a specific variable in Search Story Insights to see how it affects the results.
+Drill deeper into the insights by selecting a specific variable in Search Story Insights to see how it affects the results in Salesforce Einstein Discovery.

 Why It Happened